 Finland is in Northern Europe, bordering the Baltic Sea, Gulf of Bothnia, and Gulf of Finland, between Sweden and Russia.
 The climate is cold temperate and potentially subarctic but comparatively mild because of moderating influence of the North Atlantic Current, Baltic Sea, and more than 60,000 lakes.
 The official languages are Finnish and Swedish (which is the mother tongue of 6% of the population).
 There are Lapp- and Russian-speaking minorities, while English and German are widely spoken.
 The main religion is Christianity.
 The economy of Finland is a highly industrialized, free-market economy with a per capita output equal to that of other western economies such as France, Germany, Sweden or the United Kingdom.
 The largest sector of the economy is services at 65.7 percent, followed by manufacturing and refining at 31.4 percent.
 Finns usually avoid small talk during business engagements, communicate in a direct manner and like to attend to business right away.
 Finnish does not have a word that directly translates to ‘please', and may at times forget to use it while speaking in English.
 Finns are generally a quiet people, and are comfortable with long silences in conversation.
 Finnish business dress tends to be formal.
 Men and women typically wear dark suits in the winter and light ones in the summer, however this can vary from one company to another.
 The security risk for expatriates in Finland is low.
 Risk is mainly driving in winter.
 The currency of Finland is the Euro (EUR).
 Banking is on a par with that of Western Europe and North America.
 Medical facilities are good, however the cost of treatment for expatriates from outside the EU can be high.
 Organs, tissues and cells may be removed in Finland for the treatment of another person if it can be assumed that the deceased has not / would not have objected to the measure when alive.
-The population of Finland is 5.4 Million (2017 est.), while the inflation rate is 0.8% (Nov 2017).
+The population of Finland is 5.5 Million (2018 est.), while the inflation rate (CPI) is 0.8% for Finland as at April 2018.
+For a single Expat, the personal income tax rate in Finland is progressive up to 31.25%.

 Cost Of Living